realmagicgreen/magicgreen11ty/src/articles/2020-07-30-bio-cement.md

 **BioMason** was built on a single belief that there is a better way, a new way with cues from natural marine cement formation.

 {% assign name = '-05' %}
-{% include partials/image.html, name: name, caption: 'circular economy diagram' %}
+{% include 'partials/image.html', name: 'name', caption: 'circular economy diagram' %}

 Instead of burning calcium carbonate to form cement, we are growing calcium carbonate cement biologically, precise, strong, durable, and real world tested, all formed in ambient conditions.